Severson-Group/eMach/docs/source/contribution.rst

 5. Open up the ``index.html`` file from within ``docs\build\html`` folder and make sure everything is in order

 ``eMach`` also supports ``Sphinx`` autodocs feature, by which ``Sphinx`` is able to automatically generate documentation from Python docstrings.
-Modifications to exisiting Python files will be reflected on ``Read the Docs`` by default.
+Modifications to existing Python files will be reflected on ``Read the Docs`` by default.
 However, if new
-Python files whose docstrings should be included on ``Read the Docs`` are created, contributors will have to run a sequence of commands to create the .rst files required to autogenerate the Python docstring HTML file, or manually create / make modifications to exisitng .rst files themselves.
+Python files whose docstrings should be included on ``Read the Docs`` are created, contributors will have to run a sequence of commands to create the .rst files required to autogenerate the Python docstring HTML file, or manually create / make modifications to existing .rst files themselves.
 For more information, please refer to this `link <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`__.